ortus-docs/logbox-docs/how_does_logbox_work/logbox.md

 # LogBox

 LogBox is the core framework you need to instantiate in order to work with logging in your application.
-You have to instantiate it with a LogBoxConfig object that will hold your logging configurations.
-To configure the library you can either do it programmatically or via an xml file, the choice is yours.
+You have to instantiate it with a `LogBoxConfig` object that will hold your logging configurations.
 After the library is instantiated and configured you can ask from it a named Logger object so you can start logging or tracing messages.

 You have two ways to use LogBox: